skalalab/flim_playground/README.md

 # Purpose
-Fitting Lifetime variables using SPCImage can be error-prone, especially when analyzing big datasets on one's own.
+Fitting Lifetime images using SPCImage can be error-prone, especially when analyzing big datasets on one's own.
 Therefore, a sanity check method is in need.
 We use principal component analysis on your uploaded datasets and selected lifetime and morphological variables.
 PCA is chosen over UMAP and t-SNE because of its speed, which makes it approiate for online usage.

 # Design